coq/coq/dev/doc/build-system.dune.md

 legacy targets.

-It is strongly recommended that you use the helper targets available in `Makefile.dune`, `make -f Makefile.dune` will display help.
+It is strongly recommended that you use the helper targets available in `Makefile.dune`, `make` will display help.
 Note that dune will call configure for you if needed, so no need to call `./configure` in the regular development workflow.

 4 common operations targets are:

-- `make -f Makefile.dune check` : build all ml targets as fast as possible
+- `make check` : build all ml targets as fast as possible
-- `make -f Makefile.dune world` : build a complete Coq distribution
+- `make world` : build a complete Coq distribution
 - `dune exec -- dev/shim/coqtop-prelude` : build and launch coqtop + prelude [equivalent to `make states`].
 - `dune build $target`: where `$target` can refer to the build directory or the source directory [but will be placed under